paulross/PythonExtensionPatterns/doc/sphinx/source/iterators_generators.rst

 - Has a strong reference to the originating object, thus its data.
   This strong reference keeps the originating object alive as long as the iterator is alive.
-- It has a notion of *state*, in other words 'where I was before and where I go next'.
+- It has a notion of *state*, in other words 'where I was before so know where to go next'.

 .. warning::